 Oceania has a rich variety of animals.
-Australia has hundreds of species of mammal, birds, reptiles, frogs, and freshwater fish.
+The biggest landmass is Australia which has hundreds of species of mammals, birds, reptiles, frogs, and freshwater fish.
 Some 83% of mammals, 89% of reptiles, 90% of fish and insects and 93% of amphibians that inhabit Australia are endemic, (exist only in Australia).
 Marsupials are the most well known of all Australian mammals.
-Included are Kangaroos, Wallabies, Koalas, Wombats, Tasmanian Devils, and Possums.
+Included are kangaroos, wallabies, koalas, wombats, Tasmanian Devils, and possums.
 Monotremes, a more unusual class of mammal includes the Echidna and Duck Billed Platypus.

 Dispersal to isolated islands is difficult for land-based animals, and Oceania (with the exception of Australia), has few native land-based animals in comparison to the world's other ecozones.
 Larger animals that are found on continents, didn't exist in the islands of Oceania until they were introduced by humans.
 The ocean is not a barrier for many bird species and for this reason, they are relatively common.
 A number of islands have indigenous lizards that probably arrived on floating vegetation.
 There are few indigenous mammal species in Oceania with some islands recording no mammal species with the exception of bats which are found throughout Oceania.